Rockfalls (Richmond, Virginia)

 Rockfalls is a historic house at 7441 Rockfalls Drive in Richmond, Virginia.
-Built in 1936–37, it is a locally prominent early example of International architecture, based on designs by Edward Durell Stone published in Collier's.
+Built in 1936–37, it is a locally prominent early example of International Style architecture, based on designs by Edward Durell Stone published in Collier's.
 Its exterior is primarily granite and glass, the former probably quarried from a site on the grounds.
 It exhibits classical International elements including a lack of adornment, emphasis on horizontality, and clean lines with some rounded surfaces.

 The house was listed on the National Register of Historic Places in 2017.